polterguy/hyper-core/README.md

 # A MySQL HTTP REST based ORM library (and more)

-Hyper Core is a back end for your web apps, built as a generic HTTP REST web service.
-This allows you to build your front end, towards a mature, reusable, and secure back end, that automatically takes care of common security issues, such as SQL insertion attacks, and authorisation and authentication - While at the same time getting to reuse pre-built generic operations, such as CRUD operations, towards your MySQL database(s).
-It is a fairly new project, and should be considered **ALPHA**.
-Hyper Core is built is a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence obviously depends upon Phosphorus Five to function.
+Hyper Core is a MySQL ORM library, built as a generic HTTP REST web service.
+This allows you to build your front end, towards a mature, reusable, and secure back end, that automatically takes care of common security issues, such as SQL insertion attacks, and authorisation and authentication.
+Hyper Core is a a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence requires you to use Phosphorus Five as the core.

 ## Authentication